Gift cards used to be cool!

 You can regift it, which is what I did with the Starbucks card.

-Or you hold onto the card, hoping for a reason to use it until you literally forget about it and find it while cleaning out your drawers years later ????
+Or do you hold onto the card, hoping for a reason to use it until you literally forget about it and find it while cleaning out your drawers years later?

 Some gift cards, however, have multiple stores available on them so those may make it a bit easier to use the card, but won’t necessarily solve the problem completely!